BGuerrero825/Cyber-Notes/Windows/WinDbg.md

 `dd poi(REGISTER)` : get data from register pointer address `da ...` : display ASCII, 48 characters per line, stops at null byte or end of range `du ...` : display Unicode
+`dds`, `dps`, `dqs ...` : display memory as addresses in a symbol table.
+The corresponding symbols are displayed as well.

 ### Dump Structures from Memory
 structures can be hard to decipher once compiled to binary